ooni/2023-05-richer-input/DESIGN.md

 All OONI experiments have a minor version number of zero.
 If we need to make breaking changes (e.g., telegram no longer uses mini nettests), we will bump the major number to one.
-Henceforth, we will explicitly append the major number to the nettest name in the script (e.g., "telegram@v1", "telegram@v2").
+When the major version number is one or more, we will explicitly append the major number to the nettest name in the script (e.g., "telegram@v1", "telegram@v2").
 When the major number is missing, conversely, the interpreter will assume that we mean version zero (e.g., "telegram@v0").

 This strategy allows us to serve multiple nettests inside the same script, with the understanding that the interpreter will only execute the version number that it knows about.
-Therefore, older OONI Probes could use "telegram@v0," and newer ones would instead use "telegram@v1".
+Therefore, older OONI Probes could use "telegram," and newer ones would instead use "telegram@v1".

 ## Forward compatibility: OONI Run v2